TheNewStellW/vmware-operations-guide/content/Miscellaneous/Chapter 6 - Automation/4.6.1-introduction/_index.md

 I start with the second part of the question; how can vRealize Operations interact with other systems?

-With “*other systems*” I am referring to systems contributing to the automation but not necessarily being the *plant* we want to control.
+With "*other systems*" I am referring to systems contributing to the automation but not necessarily being the *plant* we want to control.

 Many customers have extended vRealize Operations to interact with other systems using interfaces provided by those systems.
 In context of automation, we usually use the term Application Programing Interfaces – APIs.
 Interacting with other systems means outgoing as well as incoming communication as seen from the vRealize Operations perspective.